yuki-961004/binaryRL/README.md

     $B_{L}$ and $B_{R}$ the option that the subject chooses. ($B_{L} = 1$: subject chooses the left option; $B_{R} = 1$: subject chooses the right option)
     $P_{L}$ and $P_{R}$ the probability of a subject selecting either a left or right option, as determined by a reinforcement learning model.
     $N_{L}$ and $N_{R}$ the total number of trials the subject chose the left or right option.

+    Here, we seek to find the optimal parameters for the model by maximizing the `Log Likelihood (LL)` using `Genetic Algorithms`.
 ## Step 4: Generate simulated data based on the best parameters for each subject.
  - `Generate Simulated Data`: Given the `Value function` and the `Soft-Max function`, along with the corresponding parameters, simulate data.

 <br>

-In addition, we need to determine the optimal parameters.
-Here, I will use `Genetic Algorithms` to find the optimal solution for the model.
 ## How to cite
 ...